 My ideas for this vignette – Paint the table and possibly the mirror?
 Change out the clear vase of the left for a white one to balance the white birds on the other side.
 Fill the clear jar with some type of seasonal decor items and add some seasonal greenery to the basket below.

 Shop thrift stores

 Thrift stores are where I do the bulk of my home decor shopping.
-You can find so many great items and so much cheaper than buying new from a retail store.
-Analyze that inspirational photo from any retail store, save it to your phone and find some of the same items at the thrift store for a fraction of the price.
+You can find so many great items and so much cheaper than buying new ones from a retail store.
+Analyze an inspirational photo from any retail store, save it to your phone to use as a reference.
+Make a shopping list of the items from that inspirational photo.
+Go shopping at your local thrift store for the items on your list.
+You can find something similar for the fraction of the price.

-Some of the items may need to be painted or altered and the $5 can of spray paint is still cheaper.
-Shopping thrift stores allow you to easily decorate on a budget over retail prices
+Some of your thrift store items may need to be painted or altered, however, the $5 can of spray paint is still cheaper than buying new.
+Shopping thrift stores allow you to easily decorate on a budget far cheaper than buying brand new.

 The entryway table and the large antique mirror were $75 each.
 If they end up not working in that space, I will move them or sell them on Facebook Marketplace and get my money back to purchase something different.

 Learn to DIY

 I am not saying you have to learn how to use power tools, just be willing to try a few things and you might surprise yourself.
 You don’t have to be crafty or artistic to learn how to DIY your home decor.
 Sometimes it is as simple as buying a can of spray paint and painting a mirror frame.
 Just be willing to have an open mind and give it a try.